Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         of parameter changes.
 This is because in live content, codec configuration may change slightly over time.
-     10. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and or [=elng=] SHOULD be send.
+     10. In case the language of a track changes, a new CMAF Header with updated [=mdhd=] and/or [=elng=] SHOULD be sent.
 The CMAF Header MUST be identical, except the elng tag.
      11. Track roles SHOULD be signalled in the ingest by using a kind box in userData udta box.
 The kind box MUST contain a schemeIdUri urn:mpeg:dash:role:2011 and a value containing a Role as defined in [[!MPEGDASH]].
-In case this signalling does not occur processing entity can define the role for the track independently.
+In case this signalling does not occur, the processing entity can define the role for the track independently.

 ## Requirements for Signalling Switching Sets ## {#Requirements_for_switchingsets}

-  In live streaming a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
+  In live streaming, a [=CMAF presentation=] of streams corresponding to a channel is ingested by posting to a [=Publishing point=] at the [=Receiving entity=].
 CMAF has the notion of Switching Sets [[!MPEGCMAF]] that map to similar streaming protocol concepts like Adaptation Set in [[!MPEGDASH]].
-To signal a switching set in a [=CMAF Presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4 .
+To signal a switching set in a [=CMAF Presentation=], CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] clause 7.3.4.

-  In addition, optional explicit signalling are defined in this clause.
-This would mean the following steps could be implemented by the Live ingest source.
+  In addition, optional explicit signalling is defined in this clause.
+This would mean the following steps could be implemented by the live ingest source.

-  1. A Live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session.
+  1. A live ingest source MAY generate a [=Switching Set ID=]  that is unique for each switching set in a live streaming session.
 Tracks with the same [=Switching Set ID=] belong to the same switching set.
      The switching set ID can be a string or (small) integer number.
-Characters in switching set shall be unreserved i.e. A-Za-z0-9_.-~ in order to avoid introducing delimiters.
+Characters in switching set shall be unreserved, i.e., A-Za-z0-9_.-~ in order to avoid introducing delimiters.
   2. The [=Switching Set ID=] MAY be added in a relative path to the POST_URL using the Switching() keyword.
-     In this case, a CMAF chunk is send from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_id).
+     In this case, a CMAF chunk is sent from the live ingest source as POST chunk.cmfv POST_URL/Switching([=Switching Set ID=])/Streams(stream_id).
   3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
 The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=Switching Set ID=].
-  4. The switching sets are grouped as adaptation sets present in the MPEG-DASH manifest in a POST request issued earlier, i.e. before the segments of that switching set are transmitted. in this case, the naming of the segment URI's follows the naming defined in the MPEG-DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL
+  4. The switching sets are grouped as adaptation sets present in the MPEG-DASH manifest in a POST request issued earlier, i.e., before the segments of that switching set are transmitted.
+In this case, the naming of the segment URIs follows the naming defined in the MPEG-DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL.

   Table 2: Switching set signalling options
   <table class="def">